Are huskies dangerous? – The Ultimate truth

-Weather is is dogs or humans, living so closely with their pack and humans also made them used to having company at all times, something they really love and need.
+Weather is is dogs or humans, living so closely with their pack and humans also made them used to having company at all times, something they love and need.
 In general, huskies are ready to make friends with almost anyone in the chance of making a new playmate.

 How could huskies be dangerous?

-When a dog is afraid and does not know what to expect from his environment or does not understand what is expected from him, he will quite often default to aggressive behavior that may, or may no, end in a dog bite.
+When a dog is afraid and does not know what to expect from his environment or does not understand what is expected from him, he will quite often default to aggressive behavior that may, or may not, end in a dog bite.
 From the dog’s perspective, “I am afraid.
 I will get YOU before you have a chance to get me.”

 There are a few characteristics that could be seen as contributors to a potentially dangerous husky.
 Most of these are not strictly negative characteristics, but one may argue these could lead to a dangerous husky.

-Huskies dynamic and need to be stimulated
+Huskies are dynamic and need to be stimulated

 Huskies were originally bred to pull heavy sled loads across big distances in harsh cold weather, thus, they have developed great stamina and energy levels.

 If this is neglected then it would be normal that the outcome will be bad behavior and destructiveness.
 This means your husky is a frustrated husky.
-When dogs become frustrated it has to be released in one way or another, usually being destructiveness but it is not limited to this.
+When dogs become frustrated it has to be released in one way or another, usually being destructive but it is not limited to this.
 It is entirely possible that a frustrated husky could be a dangerous, aggressive husky.